-22. Who is certifying the report?
+22. Who must certify the report?

-Item 10 of the report is a certification by the issuer or underwriter filing the report.
-The certification must generally be signed by a director or officer of the issuer or underwriter filing the report.
-Refer to tip 10 in Annex 1 for guidance on the signatory.
+The certification in item 10 of the report must be provided by a director or officer of the issuer or underwriter filing the report, or by an agent that has been authorized by an officer or director of the issuer or underwriter to prepare and certify the report on behalf of the issuer or underwriter.
+Refer to item 10 in Annex 1 for guidance on how to date and certify the report.

-In signing the certification, the director or officer certifying the report is doing so on behalf of the issuer or underwriter.
+In signing the certification, the director, officer or agent certifying the report is doing so on behalf of the issuer or underwriter.

-The report states that it is an offence to make a misrepresentation in the report.
 Securities legislation of a jurisdiction in which the report is filed may impose liability on any person that makes a statement in the report that, in a material respect and at the time and in light of the circumstances under which it is made, is misleading or untrue or does not state a fact that is required to be stated or that is necessary to make the statement not misleading.
 Securities legislation may also impose liability on any director or officer of an issuer or underwriter who authorizes, permits or acquiesces in the filing of such a report, including the individual signing the report for and on behalf of the filer.
 Such legislation may also provide a defence to liability based on the person or company's knowledge after exercising reasonable diligence.
 The potential personal liability of directors and officers of the filer is determined by applicable securities legislation and case law.

+ANNEX 4 Transition to the 2016 Report

-This Annex pro Issuers other and ovides further g Issuers other 1 All issuers and This Annex provides further guidance on whether the Prior Report or the 2016 Report should be filed.
-016 Report should be file 1 All issuers and than investmen Issuers other than investment funds filing annually after June 30, 2 filer must file 1 ending after Ju l underwriters, c 2016.
-If an issue the Prior Report ne 30, 2016, the All issuers and underwriters, other than investment fund issuers filing reports annually, must use the 2016 Report for distributions that occur on after June 30, 2016.
+This Annex provides further guidance on whether the Prior Report or the 2016 Report should be filed.

+Issuers other than investment funds filing annually

+All issuers and underwriters, other than investment fund issuers filing reports annually, must use the 2016 Report for distributions that occur on or after June 30, 2016.
 If an issuer completes a distribution before June 30, 2016, and the deadline to file the report occurs after June 30, 2016, the filer must file the Prior Report.
-If an issuer completes multiple distributions on dates that occur within a 10-day period beginning before and ending after June 30, 2016, the filer may file either the Prior Report or the 2016 Report to report such distributions. rts annually, must use the 116, and the deadline to fil 5 on dates that occur withi 2016 Report to report such All issuers and underwriters, other than investment fund issuers filing reports annually, must use the 2016 Report for distributions that occur on or after June 30, 2016.
-If an issuer completes a distribution before June 30, 2016, and the deadline to file the report occurs after June 30, 2016, the filer must file the Prior Report.
-If an issuer completes multiple distributions on dates that occur within a 10-day period beginning before and ending after June 30, 2016, the coding after June 30, 2016, the filer may file either the Prior Report or the 2016 Report to report such distributions.
-Please see the examples in Tal Please see the examples in Table 1 below for further clarity on the report that should be filed. iat should be filed.
-TABLE 1: FILING THE 2016 REPORT HE 2016 REPORT Distribution period covered by report Filing deadline 10 Report required Is Issuer 1 June 20, 2016 to June 29, 2016 June 30, 2016 Prior Report Is Issuer 2 June 21, 2016 to June 30, 2016 July 1, 2016 Prior Report or 2016 Report Is Issuer 3 June 27, 2016 July 7, 2016 Prior Report Is Issuer 4 June 28, 2016 to July 1, 2016 July 8, 2016 Prior Report or 2016 Report Is Issuer 5 June 30, 2016 to July 8, 2016 July 10, 2016 11 2016 Report Is Issuer 6 July 4, 2016 July 14, 2016 2016 Report Is Issuer 7 July 5, 2016 to July 14, 2016 July 15, 2016 2016 Report 10 The report must be filed no later th 10 The report must be filed no later than 10 days after the first distribution in the report. bollā sariot trons otto dzidu, dri
+If an issuer completes multiple distributions on dates that occur within a 10-day period beginning before and ending after June 30, 2016, the filer may file either the Prior Report or the 2016 Report to report such distributions.

+Please see the examples in Table 1 below for further clarity on the report that should be filed.

+TABLE 1: FILING THE 2016 REPORT IE 2016 REPORT Distribution period covered by report Filing deadline 11 Report required Issuer 1 June 20, 2016 to June 29, 2016 June 30, 2016 Prior Report Issuer 2 June 21, 2016 to June 30, 2016 July 1, 2016 Prior Report or 2016 Report Issuer 3 June 27, 2016 July 7, 2016 Prior Report Issuer 4 June 28, 2016 to July 1, 2016 July 8, 2016 Prior Report or 2016 Report Issuer 5 June 30, 2016 to July 8, 2016 July 10, 2016 12 2016 Report Issuer 6 July 4, 2016 July 14, 2016 2016 Report Issuer 7 July 5, 2016 to July 14, 2016 July 15, 2016 2016 Report

-10 The report must be filed no later than 10 days after the first distribution in the report.
-11 If the filing deadline falls on a Saturday, Sunday or another day when the CSA member with which the report being filed is closed, the deadline is the next day on which the CSA member is open.
+11 The report must be filed no later than 10 days after the first distribution in the report.

+12 If the filing deadline falls on a Saturday, Sunday or another day when the CSA member with which the report being filed is closed, the deadline is the next day on which the CSA member is open.